 If you know you've been overexposed to radiation, seek emergency medical care.

-- An accident at a nuclear industrial facility
+- An accident at a nuclear industrial facility.

-- An attack on a nuclear industrial facility
+- An attack on a nuclear industrial facility.

-- Detonation of a small radioactive device
+- A small radioactive device going off.

 Having radiation sickness can contribute to both short-term and long-term mental health problems, such as grief, fear and anxiety about:

-- Experiencing a radioactive accident or attack
+- Experiencing a radioactive accident or attack.

-- Mourning friends or family who haven't survived
+- Mourning friends or family who haven't survived.

-- Dealing with the uncertainty of a mysterious and potentially fatal illness
+- Dealing with the uncertainty of a mysterious and potentially fatal illness.

-- Worrying about the eventual risk of cancer due to radiation exposure
+- Worrying about the eventual risk of cancer due to radiation exposure.

 Shelter in place

 If you're advised to stay where you are, whether you're at home or work or elsewhere, do the following:

 - Close and lock all doors and windows.

 - Turn off fans, air conditioners and heating units that bring air in from outside.